fazo96/bloodstained-fangs/src/4_rules.typ

 #keep_together[
   ==== Being a Vampire

-  Vampires must drain the life force of mortals to survive. *For every night that passes without feeding, lose 1 Humanity*.
+  Vampires must drain the life force of mortals to survive (both Soul and Blood Vampires). *For every night that passes without feeding, lose 1 Humanity*.
 The hunger gnaws at you, eroding what's left of your soul.
-If you fed before sunrise and retire to your nest sated, *gain 3 Humanity instead* (maximum 9).
+When you feed successfully, *gain 3 Humanity* (maximum 9).
 However, if you hurt your prey while feeding—or were interrupted mid-feast—*you gain only 1 Humanity*.
 The guilt lingers.

-  *You can leverage the supernatural* to roll with advantage, drawing on your inhuman strength, speed, and reflexes.
-But abusing these powers comes at a cost.
-The more you use them, the less human you become.
 ]

 #keep_together[